 - Turn Windows Firewall on or off > check the two options that allow you to disable the firewall > hit OK.

-If your use a third-party antivirus solution, make sure to disable its own firewall.
+If you rely on Windows Defender and Windows Firewall for protection, turn them both off.
+If you use a third-party antivirus solution, make sure to disable its own firewall.

 6. Run the DISM command